microsoft/mona-saas/docs/developerguide.md

 Parameter | Value
 ------------ | -------------
-id| purchased SaaS subscription ID subject | Content in the second column data| eventId | same as id eventType| one of the 6 event types shown above eventVersion | date time value operationId| Content from cell 2 subscription |
+id| purchased SaaS subscription ID subject | Publisher-defined path to the event subject data| -- eventId | same as id eventType| one of the 6 event types shown above eventVersion | date time value of when the event was sent out operationId| when you register your app in Azue AD subscription | -- subscriptionId | The unique identifier of the purchased SaaS subscription.
+This ID is obtained after resolving the commercial marketplace authorization token by using the Resolve API. subscriptionName | offerId | planId |  purchased plan, cannot be empty isTest| isFreeTrial | status |
+term | --
-subscriptionId | Content in the second column subscriptionName | Content in the second column offerId | Content in the second column planId |  purchased plan, cannot be empty isTest| Content from cell 2 isFreeTrial | Content in the second column status | Content from cell 2 term | termUnit| Content from cell 2 startDate | Content in the second column endDate | Content from cell 2 beneficiary | email address, user ID and tenant ID for which SaaS subscription was purchased. purchaser | userId | userId used to userEmail | Content in the second column aadObjectId | Content in the second column aadTenantId | Content in the second column operationDateTimeUtc| Content in the second column eventType | Content in the second column dataVersion | Content in the second column metadataVersion | Content in the second column eventTime | Content in the second column topic | Content in the second column
+termUnit| Content from cell 2
+startDate | Content in the second column endDate | beneficiary | -- email address, user ID and tenant ID for which SaaS subscription was purchased. userId | userId userEmail | email aadObjectId | object id aadTenantId | tenant id purchaser | -- email address ,user ID and tenant ID that purchased the SaaS subscription.
+These could be different from beneficiary information for reseller (CSP) scenario userId | userEmail | aadObjectId | aadTenantId |
+operationDateTimeUtc| The time the event is generated based on the provider's UTC time. eventType |  One of the registered event types for this event source. dataVersion | The schema version of the data object.
+The publisher defines the schema version metadataVersion | The schema version of the event metadata.
+Event Grid defines the schema of the top-level properties.
+Event Grid provides this value. eventTime | The time the event is generated based on the provider's UTC time. topic | Full resource path to the event source.
+This field isn't writeable.
+Event Grid provides this value.

 # Testing Mode
+Running Mona in test mode allows you to ensure your configuration is done properly before you go live.
+When you are in test mode you cannot hanndle new incoming subscriptions

 # Integration